The Tuskers showed promise in their first three seasons of existence but fell to mediocrity in the next three campaigns.

 Kochi-based Indian Super League (ISL) outfit Kerala Blasters have been around since the inception of the league in 2014.
 The franchise was partially owned by cricketing legend Sachin Tendulkar, as a result of which they have been making a lot of headlines since the very first day.

 Kerala, often known as the “cradle of Indian football”, has produced several legendary players.
 However, over the past decade or more, the importance of the state in India’s footballing map had reduced considerably.
 Hence, when the Blasters came into existence, it was seen as the first sign of Kerala’s resurgence as far as the game was concerned.
-However, six years down the lane, the Yellow Army can only boast of moderate success.
+However, seven years down the lane, the Yellow Army can only boast of moderate success.

-Although, they reached the final of the Indian top flight twice (in 2014 and 2016) and announced their arrival in style, the last three seasons have been pretty disappointing for the club – having failed to qualify for the playoffs in each of these campaigns.
+Although they reached the final of the Indian top flight twice (in 2014 and 2016) and announced their arrival in style, the last three seasons have been pretty disappointing for the club – having failed to qualify for the playoffs in each of these campaigns.
 Regardless, some notable players have donned the club’s iconic yellow and blue shirt.
 Khel Now takes a look at their all-time best XI from the ISL.

 Goalkeeper: Sandip Nandy